weaviate/weaviate/README.md

 - **database -> database_config -> port** port of the database.
 - **schemas -> Thing** file or URL of a semantic schema of Things
 - **schemas -> Thing** file or URL of a semantic schema of Actions
-- **mqttEnabled** boolean, do you want to publish information on the MQTT busses?
+- **websocketsEnabled** boolean, do you want to publish information on the websockets?

 Example of config file: